rosarobert/COSC-499-FDB/README.md

 ## Install Steps

   * Install SQL Server 2017 or SQL Server 2019
-  * Find a way to gain access to FDB
-     * The backup we used can be found [here](https://1drv.ms/u/s!AlrDWS4T-uh8l8czlIh6_oZ1fAjJPw?e=B8cDbD)
-  * Clone this repository into some folder
+  * Clone this repository into a folder
   * Create a file `databaseConnectionConfig.txt` in `src/main/resources` and put your JDBC connection string to the FDB database
+     * You will need a SDK to FDB or a FDB backup file to do this
+     * The backup file we used can be found [here](https://1drv.ms/u/s!AlrDWS4T-uh8l8czlIh6_oZ1fAjJPw?e=B8cDbD)
      * Ours was something similar to `jdbc:sqlserver://localhost;database=FDB;user=[your username];password=[your password];`
   * Run the code